jhu-cs-uima-sp22/TeamK-FoodForThought/README.md

 1. Login, Signup pages and Authentication

 We fully implemented the Login and Signup Activies, and we connected these activities to Firebase Authentication to automatically handle creating new accounts and validating user credentials via email/password.
 The Welcome Activity acts as the main landing page for the application, which is what initially prompts a user to either login or signup.
 We also included persistent authentication so that a user remains authenticated after logging in on a device (unless specifying they would like to sign out).
-The sign out functionality is not yet complete.
+The sign out functionality can be accessed from the navigation drawer in the Maps Activity.

 2. Firebase Realtime Database Storage